kfitz/reading-notebook/en/pages/barthes2.md

-Barthes, Roland.
+# Barthes, Roland.
 "The Death of the Author."
-In The Rustle of Language.
+In *The Rustle of Language*.
 Trans.
 Richard Howard.
 New York:  Hill and Wang, 1986.
 49-55.

 "writing is the destruction of every voice, every origin.
 Writing is that neuter, that composite, that obliquity into which our subject flees, the black-and-white where all identity is lost, beginning with the very identity of the body that writes" (Barthes 49)